sanel/hubris/README.md

 This means required jars (in this case clojure jars) are not found.

-Alternative to copying all these dependencies is to simply export _CLASSPATH_ with all jars for clojure, clojure-contrib, hadoop and hbase; hubris will happily pick them up.
+Alternative to copying all these dependencies is to simply export _CLASSPATH_ with all named jars, where hubris will happily pick them up.
 Or, if you would like to use different folder or location than _lib_ in currently unpacked folder, simply export _HUBRIS_LIB_ to target location.

 With explicitly setting dependent jars, hubris can reuse already installed libraries, without providing duplicate one.